-8 Things Caregivers Can Do to Ease Young Children’s Anxiety
+8 Actions That Help Ease Young Children’s Anxiety

 Prepare children for events they might find scary.
-Cautious young children will do better with new things when given plenty of advance preparation.
 Use books, TV programs when appropriate, or other indirect ways to get a child used to a feared object, person, or situation.
-For example, a visit to the doctor may be anxiety-provoking because it involves close contact with a person who is not seen frequently and may have given them shots in the past.
-To help a child prepare for a doctor visit, read books and watch children’s programs about doctors to gain familiarity.
-Provide a doctor’s kit and encourage the child to pretend to give the caregiver, doll, or stuffed animal a checkup.
+For example, to help a child prepare for a doctor visit, read books and watch children’s programs about doctors to gain familiarity.
+Provide a doctor’s kit and encourage the child to give the caregiver, doll, or stuffed animal a pretend checkup.
 Take the child to the doctor’s office for a visit that does not involve a checkup.
 It might also help to see an older sibling successfully complete a doctor’s visit.

 Encourage children’s curiosity and play.
-Specific, actively encouraging statements are more helpful for shy and anxious children than just warm statements.
-Encouraging statements provide an actual suggestion about what to do (e.g., “You can sit and play in the sandbox with that little girl.”) instead of simply offering words of general praise, like “You’re doing great!”*
+Specific encouraging statements are more helpful for shy and anxious children than just warm statements.
+Encouraging statements provide an actual suggestion (e.g., “You can sit and play in the sandbox with that little girl.”) instead of words of general praise, like “You’re doing great!”).

 Write a Comment